- Starter or Enterprise

 - Professional or Enterprise

-Once you have your HubSpot forms created, you can then add these forms to your templates inside of the CMS.
+After creating a HubSpot form, you can add it to your templates and pages.
 There are multiple ways that a form can be added to a template and which one you choose depends on your use case.
 Below, learn how to add forms to a template using the following methods:

 Using the form module

-There are some use cases where you may be creating a custom module that incorporates a form alongside some other content such as images or text blocks.
-In this situation, you can either use the Form field or clone the existing form module and build your new module from there as a starting point.
+There are some cases where you may be creating a custom module that incorporates a form alongside some other content, such as images or text blocks.
+To accomplish this, you can either use the form field or clone the existing form module and build your new module from there as a starting point.

 |Thank you message||If you choose to show an inline thank you message, you can enter your message here.|

-You can add the form field to a module in the design manager by selecting it through the Add field > Selectors > Form options.
+You can add the form field to a module in the design manager by selecting it through the Add field > Selectors > Form option.

 From there, you can then copy the snippet for the form field to add to your custom module by choosing Actions > Copy snippet when hovering over the field in the editor.

-If you choose to clone the default form module you will get everything from the form field above including the following.
+If you choose to clone the default form module you will get everything from the form field above, including:

 |Title||Add a that will be displayed above the form when its rendered.|